vasilisp/inez/README.md

 Inez is OCaml-centric.
 The preferred mode of interacting with the solver is via scripts written in a Camlp4-powered superset of OCaml.

+Inez is a research prototype, and may contain serious bugs.
+You should not use it in production.

 ## Dependencies

 ### GNU/Linux